 You can join our call—it only takes a minute to take action for animals in Taiwan using your phone or computer:

 After pressure from PETA, the Taiwan Food and Drug Administration (TFDA) made the first-ever announcement that horrific drowning and electroshock tests—which some of these companies had conducted—are no longer allowed to make anti-fatigue claims for marketing foods and beverages.
-And there’s recently been more good news from Taiwan: The TFDA prioritized non-animal test methods for health food safety assessments after hearing from PETA.
+And there’s recently been more good news from Taiwan: After hearing from PETA, the TFDA prioritized non-animal test methods for health food safety assessments, and the agency made the decision to no longer allow experiments on animals by companies wanting to make blood pressure health claims for marketing food & beverage products.

 PETA also submitted a scientific critique and compelled more than 95,000 conscientious people—from consumers to medical experts—to write to the TFDA and urge it to ban animal tests for a separate joint-protection health claim for marketing foods and beverages that’s currently under review.